 September has brought the only other Major Hurricane, Paul, to make landfall on the peninsula in 1982, and again on East Cape.
 Hurricane Lisa was the closest a Category 4 every came to Baja, passing just to the east of East Cape in 1976 and causing the flood in La Paz.

-Hurricane Lisa in in 1976 was the deadliest storm for the Baja peninsula in 1976.
-The Category 4 storm passed up the cetner of the Sea of cortez dropping record amounts of rain on La Paz and the surrounding region.
-A earthen dam south of the city was put under stress and a miliary official, concerne for the population centers below ordered the dam to be breached to allow a controlled release.
+Hurricane Lisa in 1976 was the deadliest storm for the Baja peninsula in 1976.
+The Category 4 storm passed up the center of the Sea of Cortez dropping record amounts of rain on La Paz and the surrounding region.
+An earthen dam south of the city was put under stress and a military official, concerned for the population centers below ordered the dam to be breached to allow a controlled release.
 Unfortunately, the breach in the earthworks grew quickly, as to which any child who has played in the water would attest and significant portions of the city were struck by a wall of water rushing to the Sea of Cortez.
-Estimates on the death toll vary from the official total around 3800 to testimony of heavy equipment operators who claim to have burried many times that number in mass graves following the disaster.
+Estimates of the death toll vary from the official total around 3800 to testimony of heavy equipment operators who claim to have buried many times that number in mass graves following the disaster.

-In 2009 Hurricane Jimena cross then peninsula and emerged near Loreto.
+In 2009, Hurricane Jimena crossed then peninsula and emerged near Loreto.
 The storm stalled, reversed course and hung out over the Sea coast between Loreto and Mulege for more than 36hrs, dumping an incredible 27 inches of rain during the period.

 October Tropical Cyclones Affecting Baja

 The Hurricane season ends even more dramatically than it began.
 A number of late season storms have slammed the Pacific coast and crossed the peninsula to bring devastating rains to Loreto, Mulege, and Santa Rosalia in the past few years.